 Who is TMP-E?

 TMP-E functions as a horizontal ‘network of networks’ in a democratic framework of co-responsibility.
-The TMP-E Secretariat is jointly anchored by the CFMW and EMCEMO.
-8 main co-conveners based in Amsterdam.
+The TMP-E is jointly anchored by the main co-conveners based in Amsterdam.
 Activities were initiated and implemented by the co-conveners and shared among the co-conveners during regular meetings.
 The main lines of Its agenda for its advocacy is formulated during the TMP-E Europe wide Conferences.

 Strategic Goals of TMP-E

 - To strengthen the protection of migrant rights in Europe and globally – including undocumented migrants and refugees – particularly at this time of criminalisation, racism and islamophobia.

 - To give visibility to the role of migrants as transnational social actors in the development of the countries where we live and work, as well as in countries of origin.

 - To contribute to and participate in the development of migrant movements as part of the broad social movement committed to building alternatives to the current neoliberal paradigm.

 The TMP-E Assembly identifies the programme and project priorities for a 1-2 year period.
 The latest Assem

 TMP-E co-conveners/organisations and networks exercise autonomy in pursuing their work programmes.
 However, TMP-E as a whole undertakes joint work in the following areas:

 - December 18 (International Migrants Day)